 - hostname is the host name of the Salesforce.com organization.
 Usually this is ‘login.salesforce.com’ for production environments and ‘test.salesforce.com’ for sandbox environments.
 In case where you configure custom domain for your organization specify the hostname you’re using for login;

 - object_name is the target Salesforce.com Object API name (e.g. ResultOutput__c).
-Please note that the Object and columns for data integration must be defined beforehand;
+The Object and columns for data integration must be defined beforehand;

 For example with: